phuongdinh1411/learning-material/computer-science/cs_questions.md

         + How large `virtual memory` is?
         + What is `paging`?
         + Can 2 processes map to the same `physical address`?
 How and in which case?
+            Usually, each process gets its own page table, so any address it uses is mapped to a unique frame in physical memory.
+But what if the operating system points two page table-entries to the same frame?
+This means that this frame will be shared; and any changes that one process makes will be visible to the other.

+            You can see now how threads are implemented.
+In Section 4.3.1, clone we said that the Linux clone() function could share as much or as little of a new process with the old process as it required.
+If a process calls clone() to create a new process, but requests that the two processes share the same page table, then you effectively have a thread as both processes see the same underlying physical memory.

+            You can also see now how copy on write is done.
+If you set the permissions of a page to be read-only, when a process tries to write to the page the operating system will be notified.
+If it knows that this page is a copy-on-write page, then it needs to make a new copy of the page in system memory and point the page in the page table to this new page.
+This can then have its attributes updated to have write permissions and the process has its own unique copy of the page.

     - What is `heap space` and `stack space`?
     - What will happen with memory when you open an application?
     - What will happen you call another function (with parameters) or return from a function?
         + What will happen with stack? (why we do not use heap here?)?
         + What will happen with registors?

     - What causes stack-over-flow?
 Recursion and Large local variables

     - What is dynamic allocating?
 How does it work?